-The Conservatory Program offers professional training in the performance, composition and pedagogy of Western
+The Keyboard: Piano Program offers professional training in the performance, composition and pedagogy of Western

 art music.
 The emphasis is a hands-on, performance oriented training within a rigorous

 and innovative academic training.
 As a piano student, you have the opportunity to